bin456789/reinstall/README.en.md

 - `--rdp-port PORT` Change RDP port
 - `--ssh-port PORT` Change SSH port (for log observation during installation)
 - `--web-port PORT` Change Web port (for log observation during installation)
-- `--add-driver-dir DIR` Adds additional driver, specifying the folder where the .inf file is located.
+- `--add-driver INF_OR_DIR` Add additional driver, specifying .inf path, or the folder contains .inf file.
   - The driver must be downloaded locally first.
-  - This parameter can be set multiple times to add different driver folders.
+  - This parameter can be set multiple times to add different driver.
-  - The script will copy the entire folder, so no other files should be placed inside the folder.
 - `--hold 2` Allow SSH connections for modifying the disk content before rebooting into the official Windows installation program, with the disk mounted at `/os`.

 #### The following drivers will automatic download and install as needed, without the need for manual addition